scalawithcats/scala-with-cats/src/pages/tagless-final/tagless-final.md

 ## Tagless Final Interpreters

-We have just implemented a DSL for terminal interaction using a codata interpreter.
+We'll now explore tagless final, an extension to the basic codata interpreter.
-In that case study we used an ad-hoc process to produce the terminal interaction library, fixing problems as we uncovered them.
+In the terminal DSL case study we used an ad-hoc process to produce the DSL, fixing problems as we uncovered them.
 Now we want to be more systematic, illustrating how we can apply strategies to derive code.
 This will in turn make it clearer how we can derive tagless final for the basic codata interpreter.

 We'll start by being very explicit about the role of the different types in the codata interpreter.
-Following Section [@sec::interpreters:structure], remember there are three different kinds of methods in an interpreter:
+Following Section [@sec:interpreters:structure], remember there are three different kinds of methods in an algebra:

 * constructors, with type `A => Program`,
 * combinators, with type `Program => Program`, and